 In May 2007 the Partnership joined forces with rhw solicitors in Guildford and the merged firm became Howell-Jones LLP.
 Initially the indications were that this would be a success, however this was shortly followed by one of the greatest recessions in UK history and it soon become apparent that it was not a good time to maintain market presence whilst merging 2 practices.
 There was no disquiet, the owners all agreed that to ensure the survival of all offices rhw should break off. rhw was re-established and we retained the name Howell-Jones LLP together with all of our original offices.
 Nothing else changed and the firm continued to move forward and flourish, with the primary focus being on its clients and a leading firm of solicitors in Surrey.

 The Partners are forward thinking and confident in the future.
-This is reflected in the development in January 2010, when the firm changed its London office from Old Bailey to 218 The Strand.
-This office was located directly opposite the High Court, which was ideal for the commercial, litigious, family and agency work we undertake in the High Court, Principal Family Registry, Court of Appeal and Technology and Construction Court.
+This is reflected in the development in January 2010, when the firm changed its London office from Old Bailey, to 218 The Strand and then (in 2013) to where it is now, Canary Wharf.
+This office is located in a busy London district and is also within easy reach of the High Court, which was ideal for the commercial, litigious, family and agency work we undertake in the High Court, Principal Family Registry, Court of Appeal and Technology and Construction Court.
 The office complimented the practice by giving us an ability to be a leading firm of solicitors in Surrey, the heart of London and to those wider afield.

-Since then the firm has also seen that there is strength in numbers.
+The firm has also seen that there is strength in numbers.
 It had had close ties with Taylor Willcocks solicitors in Cheam, Surrey.
 The two firms had aligned values on client care and could see that if they joined forces they could offer clients a new law firm that (jointly) had 150 years of high street presence, a total lawyer practising experience of 400 years and they could operate seven teams between six offices.
-Taylor Willcocks first became a division of Howell Jones and in 2013 adopted the Howell Jones name.
+Taylor Willcocks first became a division of Howell Jones and in the same year as the move to Canary Wharf adopted the Howell Jones name.

 The formula was repeated in 2012 when the Tolworth based firm, Chivers Easton Brown, became another division of the firm and increased the number of offices to seven.